Y chromosome: Non-therian Y chromosome

 Many groups of organisms, in addition to therian mammals, have Y chromosomes, but these Y chromosomes do not share common ancestry with therian Y chromosomes.
 Such groups include monotremes, Drosophila, some other insects, some fish, some reptiles, and some plants.

+In flowering plants, classical genetic studies by Mogens Westergaard on Melandrium album (now Silene latifolia) demonstrated that male development depends on the presence of a Y chromosome rather than solely on the ratio of X chromosomes to autosomes.
+His experimental work with plants carrying fragmented or abnormal Y chromosomes further indicated that different regions of the Y chromosome control suppression of female development and promotion of male reproductive structures.
+In a 1958 synthesis of plant sex-determination systems, Westergaard proposed that the evolution of separate sexes in flowering plants generally involves at least two closely linked factors, one suppressing female development and another promoting male function, helping explain the origin of plant sex chromosomes and the evolution of suppressed recombination between X and Y chromosomes.

 In Drosophila melanogaster, the Y chromosome does not trigger male development.
 Instead, sex is determined by the number of X chromosomes.
 The D. melanogaster Y chromosome does contain genes necessary for male fertility.
 So XXY D. melanogaster are female, and D. melanogaster with a single X (X0) are male but sterile.
 There are some species of Drosophila in which X0 males are both viable and fertile.

 ZW chromosomes

 Other organisms have mirror image sex chromosomes: where the homogeneous sex is the male, with two Z chromosomes, and the female is the heterogeneous sex with a Z chromosome and a W chromosome.
 For example, the ZW sex-determination system is found in birds, snakes, and butterflies; the females have ZW sex chromosomes, and males have ZZ sex chromosomes.